Bandr-Mohammed/AI-image-recognition-model./README.md

   - Add the line: `import tf_keras as tk`.
   - Change the line: `model = load_model("keras_Model.h5", compile=False)` to: `model = tk.models.load_model("keras_model.h5", compile=False)`.
-  - Declare the path for the image used for testing.
+  - Declare the path for the image used for testing (image should not have been used in training the model).

 Like so: